MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-manipulation.md

 ### Using the cube argument and plotting results

 If you are using categorical data in your regression, you can use the *cube* argument.
 If *cube* is set to TRUE and the first term of the regression is categorical (a factor or an interaction of factors), the regression is done using a partitioned inverse, which may be faster and use less memory than standard regression computation.
 Averages/counts of the category "bins" can be computed in addition to standard regression results.
-The intercept will also be automatically dropped, so that each category level will have an estimated coefficient (unlike the previous example).
+The intercept will also be automatically dropped so that each category level will now have an estimated coefficient.
 If *cube* is set to TRUE and the first term is not categorical, you get an error message.

 Re-estimate the linear model, this time setting cube to TRUE.
-Then print a summary of the results:
+Print a summary of the results:

 ~~~~
-	arrDelayLm2 <- rxLinMod(ArrDelay ~ DayOfWeek, data = airDS,
+	arrDelayLm2 <- rxLinMod(ArrDelay ~ DayOfWeek, data = airXdfData,
 	cube = TRUE)
 	summary(arrDelayLm2)
 ~~~~